WebDevBootcamp/course-content/module3/a_brief_history_of_javascript.md

 This allows developers to create applications that continue to respond to user input without the complexities of writing multi-threaded code.

-In some ways this matches how we think about problems fairly well: *When it is dark, turn on the lights*.
+In many ways this matches how we think about problems fairly well: *When it is dark, turn on the lights*.

 In contrast to the more declarative approach: *Is it dark yet?
 Is it dark yet?